vimtaai/mdss/README.md

 **MDSS** is a CSS stylesheet to render [Markdown](https://en.wikipedia.org/wiki/Markdown) documents beautifully both in browsers and in print.
 You can create your own separate builds for screen and print or a single build for both media.
 MDSS also supports **printing Markdown as slides**.
 All you need to do is to set the page orientation to landscape when printing.

-To create a production build run the `npm run build` command.
+To create a production build run the `npm run build:bundle` command.
 This will create a *combined* stylesheet with both *screen*, *print* and *slides* styles.
 Individual builds for each media type can be created with the `npm run build:screen`, `npm run build:print` and `npm run build:slides` commands.
 The `npm run build:all` command creates all four files.
-Development versions (non-compressed) are also available by putting the `-dev` suffix to any build command.
+Development versions (non-compressed, non-optimized) are also available by putting the `-dev` suffix to any build command.

 **MDSS** is created with automatic syntax highlighting in mind and is compatible with syntax hightlighting libraries such as *[highlight.js](https://highlightjs.org/)*.
-For the default styleing I recommend the [Mono Blue](https://github.com/isagalaev/highlight.js/blob/master/src/styles/mono-blue.css) *highlight.js* theme.

 ## Extras